wyndhblb/cadent/README.md

 ### Both statsd+graphite at the same time

-Or wait, this is really just a test environment, or a dev env, where no one really would be woken up if the metrics stoped flowing (i.e. pinned to one instance).
+Or wait, this is really just a test environment, or a dev env, where no one really would be woken up if the metrics stopped flowing (i.e. pinned to one instance).
 So put the entire package on one machine.

     cadent --config=configs/multi/statsd-graphite.toml --prereg=configs/multi/statsd-graphite-prereg.toml